Cajac/picoCTF-Writeups/picoCTF_2019/Cryptography/la_cifra_de.md

 1. There are tools that make this easy.
 2. Perhaps looking at history will help
 ```

 Challenge link: [https://play.picoctf.org/practice/challenge/3](https://play.picoctf.org/practice/challenge/3)

 ## Solution

 ### Connect to the server to get the cipher text

-Let's start by connecting to the server and see what we get
+Let's start by connecting to the server with netcat and see what we get

 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2019/Cryptography/La_cifra_de]
 └─$ nc jupiter.challenges.picoctf.org 32411